CapnAndy/irl/README.md

 	trace( Rndm.lastStaticDiceRoll );

 If no seed is specified (or you set the seed to 0), it will generate one randomly based off the timestamp the next time it needs one.

+## Games using RadialLib:

+ - Monster Loves You!, available on Steam/iOS/Android
+ - All games by Radial Games

 ## ToDo